andriisoldatenko/go-blog-ng/README.md

 ## Dependency management in Go

 Today is't complicated to imagine modern web application without any dependency.
-BTW it's huge holy war in Go community about package management and especially compare to Rust community.
+By the way it's huge holy war in Go community about package management and especially compare to Rust community.
 But I'm nit going to start discussing it here, I just show you latest available in Go 1.11 [go modules](https://github.com/golang/go/wiki/Modules) from box which was proposed in [Proposal: Versioned Go Modules](https://go.googlesource.com/proposal/+/master/design/24301-versioned-go.md)